 21. Create, upload and submit new robots.txt and sitemap

 Don’t forget to create a new robot.txt for your site.
 Also, create an XML sitemap and upload that to Google search console.
 There are several tools available for generating XML sitemap of any site.

 All the pages that you want to be indexed should be accessible by the search engines.
 Check if any noindex setting is mistakenly placed on any page.
 Also sometimes search engines can’t access a particular part of a page due to misconfiguration or incorrect coding.
 Render important pages of your site using Search Console to make sure search engines are able to index the whole pages.

-After everything is done and your site is launched, observe how your new site’s organic traffic and ranking changes in next few weeks.
+After everything is done and your site is launched, observe how your new site’s organic traffic and ranking changes in the next few weeks.
 By examining this you can find out if any further optimisation will be necessary for your redesigned site.

 A redesign or migration introduces many big changes to your site.
 Despite being cautious and following all the rules, you may find your search rank has dropped a bit.
 Don’t panic.
 Analyse the data to figure out what went wrong.
 And follow all the points we mentioned in the checklist.
 You’ll surely be good to go in no time.